xcart/xcart-docs/_pages/kb_en/modules/egoods/admin_experience/configuring_amazon_urls.md

 redirect_from:
   - /modules/egoods/configuring_amazon_urls.html
 ---
-Starting with the E-goods module version 5.3.3.0, it is possible to use Amazon S3 to store files for downloadable products.
+Starting with the E-goods addon version 5.3.3.0, it is possible to use Amazon S3 to store files for downloadable products.

 This feature enables you to save server space and restrict access to valuable files (such as proprietary MP3s) only to those customers who have made a purchase.